section-engineering-education/engineering-education/articles/becoming-a-flutter-developer/index.md

 1. **Written Questions.**

 They mostly test your knowledge on `Dart Programming Language`.
-Its data structures and algorithms, control flows and general knowledge in the programming language.
+Its data structures, algorithms, control flows, and general knowledge in the programming language.

 2. **Verbal Questions.**

 These questions will test your knowledge on Flutter framework.
 They may also include questions on Dart Programming Language.

 You can have a look at these resources to see more interview questions: